Adolfo Rossi: Diplomat and sudden death

 In 1908, the final turning point in his life came when he was appointed to the Italian diplomatic service.
-This new chapter led him to serve as consul in Denver, in the United States.
+He was appointed to serve as consul in Denver, in the United States.
 However, the transition was not without difficulty: his entry into the consular service – without having passed a public competition – sparked criticism from some officials within the corps, who formally contested his appointment.
 It was Francesco Saverio Nitti who came to his defense.

 Adolfo Rossi (right) and Luigi de Riseis (left) embarking for the return flight of the first-ever flight between Buenos Aires and Asunción.

 In 1912, he was transferred to Rosario, Argentina, and eventually as head of the Italian mission – first in Asunción in Paraguay (1914) and later in January 1921 to Buenos Aires, Argentina.
 In Rosario he again undertook an inspection to investigate the working conditions of Italian immigrants who had flocked to Argentina during the great European immigration wave to Argentina.
-He journeyed through the provinces of Santa Fe, Corrientes, and the Chaco.
+He journeyed through the provinces of Santa Fe, Corrientes, and Chaco.
 The report painted the image that the first Italian settlers and their sons "were in a paradise, the renters of land in a purgatory, and the lot of the newest immigrants, struggling against debt and privation, was an inferno."

 While serving as consul in Paraguay, he facilitated the first-ever flight between Buenos Aires, the capital of Argentina, and Asunción, the capital of Paraguay, on 15 August 1919.
 The flight was carried out by Italian Royal Navy pilot Luigi de Riseis in a two-seat floatplane manufactured by Macchi (a "Lonner 3" hydroplane), as part of an Italian military aviation mission aimed at promoting Italian aeronautical culture and industry in South America.
 Seizing the opportunity to experience this groundbreaking event firsthand, Rossi donned appropriate flight gear, posed for photographs, and joined the young pilot as a passenger on the return flight from Asunción to Buenos Aires.

 Despite the honorary titles and positions he earned over the years, Rossi remained a modest and unassuming man.
 In 1921, for example, Italians in Buenos Aires could still see him stepping off the tram like any other working man.
-Only six months after his appointment, he died unexpectedly from a stroke on 28 July 1921 in Buenos Aires.
+Only six months after his appointment as Consul general and Minister Plenipotentiary in Argentina, he died unexpectedly from a stroke on 28 July 1921 in Buenos Aires.
 His remains were repatriated and, on 22 September, laid to rest in the municipal cemetery of Lendinara, beside the graves of his mentor Alberto Mario and Alberto's wife, the writer Jessie White Mario.
 He had been married to Elvira Carpentieri in 1884 when he returned from New York to Rome, and had six children: Giuseppe (1889), Annita (1891), Amerigo (1892), Roberto (1894), Livia (1897) and Vincenzo (1899).